iltommi/qdb-documentation/source/reference/qdbd.rst

     See :option:`--max-depot-size` for more details and examples to calculate the max_bytes value.

+.. describe:: global::depot::max_transaction_duration

+    An integer representing the maximum guaranteed duration of a transaction, in seconds.

 .. describe:: global::depot::replication_factor

     An integer between 1 and 4 (inclusive) specifying the replication factor for the cluster.
 A higher value indicates more copies of data on each node.